-The latest atoll to be explored in the Indian Ocean
+Providence is the latest atoll to be explored in the Indian Ocean

-Providence Atoll is the newest and hottest venue we are currently offering in the Indian Ocean.
+Providence Atoll is one of the most exciting destinations we offer in the Indian Ocean.
 Hardly visited and mostly exploratory it is a fisherman’s paradise focusing on giant trevally, bluefin trevally, bumphead parrotfish, triggerfish and bluewater species.

 A true wilderness experience to fish untouched flats for giant trevally, triggerfish and bumphead parrotfish.

-aboard the Mayas Dugong
+Aboard the Mayas Dugong

 Accommodation is on board the Mayas Dugong, an ex-research vessel which has been upgraded and modified into a mother ship catering for long range fly fishing expeditions.

 She is rustic but can accommodate up to 12 fly fishermen, four guides, as well as eight crew and four security.
 She can store and transport four tender boats on her spacious aft deck and because of her large size and high fuel storage capacity, the Maya’s Dugong can cover long distances at good speed and comfort in almost any sea conditions.
-There are seven cabins, all with ensuite facilities.
+There are seven cabins, all with en-suite facilities.
 The interior is air-conditioned the common rooms well sized.
 The food is fantastic with a mix of Creole and international cuisine.

-“Outsize Bonefish, Milkfish, bluewater stuff, you name it, this remote part of the Indian Ocean has got the lot.”
+“Outsize bonefish, milkfish, bluewater stuff, you name it, this remote part of the Indian Ocean has got the lot.”
 H.G.

 Undiscovered Fishing Paradise

-According to the authorities who govern this tropical paradise, less than 1000 people have visited the atoll over the last 100 years.
+According to the authorities who govern this tropical paradise, less than 1,000 people have visited the atoll over the last 100 years.